freshyill/Responsive-Off-Canvas-Navigation/README.md

 # Responsive off-canvas nav

 Here's a pretty basic responsive off-canvas nav that requires minimal additions to your markup.
+I was inspired by [Effeckt.css](https://github.com/h5bp/Effeckt.css), which is nice and all but also far from ready for prime time.

 ## Requirements